 Every place, every person, and every object has a history, but not all histories are told.

 Telling Untold Histories – New Jersey’s annual unconference that looks for human stories yet to be told – explores these histories and asks why some stories remain untold.
-How can the community members who lived these histories shape how museums, historic sites, libraries, and schools tell them in the future?
+Our theme for this year is sanctuary spaces.
+How can our institutions be sanctuary spaces for diverse communities?